argumentcomputer/user-manual/src/07-reference.md

 ### `cdr`

 `(cdr cons-cell)` returns the second element of its argument if it is a pair.
-Also works with lists and strings, returning its remainder.
+Also works with strings, returning its tail.
 Returns `<Err NotCons>` otherwise.

 ```
 user> (cdr (cons 1 2))